AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-01.md

 ## How React works ?

- 1. index.html
- 2. index.js
- 3. App.js

-Here All our component codes will get collected in `App.js` then it is being redirected to `index.js`.
-Finally in will be included to `index.html` file
-React uses ES6,

-- React uses some of the new features.
+- Here All our component jsx files are converted to pure js files.
+This file is named as bundle.js file. and included in <head> tag.
+- Mainly all our Components are loaded inside <div id="root">

 ## JSX in React